-The service has a decent-sized network with 700+ servers in more than 70 locations.
-These aren't solely focused on Europe and North America, either; VyprVPN has 14 locations in Asia, 5 in the Middle East, 7 in Central and South America, 2 in Africa and 5 in Oceania.
+A popular Swiss-based VPN from the same corporate group as Usenet provider Giganews, VyprVPN has a decent-sized network with 700+ servers in 70+ locations across 60+ countries.
+These aren't solely focused on Europe and North America, as we often see – VyprVPN has 14 locations in Asia, 5 in the Middle East, 7 in Central and South America, 2 in Africa and 5 in Oceania.

 - Want to try VyprVPN?
 Check out the website here

 Wide platform support includes apps for Windows, Mac, iOS, Android, Tomato-based routers, QNAP, Anonabox, Smart TVs and Blackphone.

 If that's not enough, the website has 30 tutorials to help you set up the service on Chromebooks, Linux, Blackberry, Synology NAS, OpenELEC, Android TV, Apple TV, and via DD-WRT, AsusWRT, OpenWRT and more.
 It's a lengthy list, but there's still something missing: VyprVPN doesn't have any browser extensions.

 Whatever hardware you're using, VyprVPN supports connecting up to five devices simultaneously.
 That's still the industry standard, but many providers now offer more: Private Internet Access and IPVanish support up to 10 simultaneous connections, StrongVPN handles 12, while Windscribe and Surfshark have no limits at all.

 The website has the usual 'no logging' claims, but unlike most of the competition, you don't have to take these on trust.
 In 2018, VyprVPN had an independent audit to verify that it doesn't log or share anything about what you're doing online, including session logs, and you can read the report for yourself.